johnfn/boom.js/STYLE.md

 "Single assignment" is pretty useful once you get used to it.

+#### Never use `var`

-(And, obviously, never use `var`!
-The only case I've had to use it is when TypeScript refuses to capture a let/const in a function in a loop but when I know that it is fine - but they should be fixing that case in 1.8.)
+The only case I've found that it's necessary is when TypeScript refuses to capture a let/const in a function in a loop but when I know that it is fine - but they should be fixing that case in 1.8.